Initial stabilization maneuvers include mild tactile stimulation, head positioning, and suctioning of the mouth and nose followed as needed by

 The tip of the endotracheal tube should be positioned about halfway between the clavicles and the carina on chest x-ray, coinciding roughly with vertebral level T2.
 If position or patency is in doubt, the tube should be removed and the infant should be supported by bag-and-mask ventilation until a new tube is inserted.
 A CO2 detector is helpful in determining that the tube is placed in the airway (no CO2 is detected with esophageal placement).
 Acute deterioration of the infant’s condition (sudden changes in oxygenation, arterial blood gases, blood pressure, or perfusion) should trigger suspicion of changes in the position of the tube, patency of the tube, or both.

-In IMV, the ventilator delivers a set number of breaths of fixed pressure or volume within a time period, and patients can take spontaneous breaths in between without triggering the ventilator.
+In SIMV, the ventilator delivers a set number of breaths of fixed pressure or volume within a time period.
+These breaths are synchronized with the patient's spontaneous breaths but also will be delivered in the absence of respiratory effort.
+The patient can take spontaneous breaths in between without triggering the ventilator.

-High-frequency oscillatory ventilation (delivering 400 to 900 breaths/minute) can be used in infants and is often preferred in extremely premature infants (< 28 weeks gestation) and in some infants with air leaks, widespread atelectasis, or pulmonary edema.
+High-frequency oscillatory ventilation (delivering 400 to 900 breaths/minute at a set mean airway pressure) can be used in infants and is often preferred in extremely premature infants Premature, Very Preterm, and Extremely Preterm Infants An infant born before 37 weeks gestation is considered premature.
+Prematurity is defined by the gestational age at which infants are born.
+Previously, any infant weighing read more (< 28 weeks gestation) and in some infants with air leaks, widespread atelectasis, or pulmonary edema.

 Optimal mode or type of ventilation depends on the infant’s response.
 Volume ventilators are considered useful for larger infants with varying pulmonary compliance or resistance (eg, in bronchopulmonary dysplasia), because delivering a set volume of gas with each breath ensures adequate ventilation.
 AC mode is often used for treating less severe pulmonary disease and for decreasing ventilator dependence while providing a small increase in airway pressure or a small volume of gas with each spontaneous breath.